fhdsl/AI_for_Decision_Makers/quizzes/04-AI_Policy_overall_quiz.md

 b) Is accompanied by training, education and infrastructure
 c) Has been created by a team of experts weighing in
 d) Discusses how bias and discrimination is being monitored
-E) All of the above should be included with an effective AI policy!x
+E) All of the above should be included with an effective AI policy!

 {/quiz}